 Questions & Answers

-THINGS YOU MIGHT WANT TO ASK ABOUT…
+YOU MIGHT WANT TO ASK US ABOUT…

 Below you may find the most commonly looked for information regarding various aspects of your journey to Morocco.
 If however you have any additional questions please get in touch with us and we’ll be happy to answer them.
 You can also find general information on Moroccan culture, geography, etc in our Morocco section.
 Should it be part of your travel plans in Morocco, we can also advise on bus / train travel and timetables.

 Finally, before travel to Morocco, we advise you to check the foreign & cultural office advice of your home country, such as the UK FCO website.

 A pen – you’ll need to fill out a white landing card before you pass through the Immigration control at the airport (cards are provided on your flight in or once at the airport);